SECO - Spare parts suitable for MAN B&W, Himsen, MaK and Wärtsilä power plant and marine diesel engines

-A good example therefore are our WearResist® piston crowns for the MAN 27/38 engine.
+A good example therefore are our WearResist® piston crowns suitable for the MAN 27/38 engine.
 The wear limit for the 1st piston ring groove is specified by the engine manufacturer with 6,42 mm.
 Our former experience with this piston type shows that - depending on the plant conditions - the standard pistons that can be achieved on the market, usually reach this wear limit after 15.000h.
 Unsurprisingly cheap piston crowns - made in Asia - are exceeding the wear limit already at 10.000h.

-Here an example of our daily business:
+Below an example from our daily practice:

 End of March 2016 one of our customers send us cylinder heads, cylinder liners, connecting rods and the pistons of a MAN 27/38 engine for reconditioning.
-This shipment consists of 3 WearResist® piston crowns from SECO and 5 piston crowns from foreign competitors.
+This shipment consists of 3 WearResist® piston crowns supplied by SECO and 5 piston crowns from foreign competitors.
 Running hours of the pistons: approx. 15.000h.

-The decisive factor in the evaluation of a used piston head for the MAN 27/38 is almost exclusively the evaluation of wear of the 1.ringnut.
-If the wear dimension of 6,42 mm groove width which is predetermined by the engine manufacturer is reached, it doesn’t make any difference even though the grooves II, III and IV are clearly within the wear limit; which is usually the case.
+The decisive factor in the evaluation of a used piston crown for the MAN 27/38 is almost exclusively the wear of the 1st piston ring groove.
+If the wear limit of this groove, which is predetermined by the engine manufacturer with 6,42 mm is already reached or exceeded, it doesn’t help even though the 2nd ,3rd and 4th groove are still and clearly within the wear limit; which is usually the case.

 15.000 running hours